MongoDB Connector¶

 This flag controls the socket keep alive feature that keeps a connection alive through firewalls.

-This flag enables SSL connections to MongoDB servers.
+This flag enables TLS/SSL connections to MongoDB servers.

 The read preference to use for queries, map-reduce, aggregation, and count.